Loading…

 R restart • 1-5 power-ups • Esc close

-Daily: one puzzle a day, the same board for everyone, online leaderboard and streaks
+Daily: one puzzle a day, the same board for everyone, online leaderboard and streaks.
+The shape varies day to day.

 Weekly: one puzzle for the whole week, one try a day, your best time counts

-Greg’s Gym: short practice boards that teach one deduction pattern at a time.
+Greg’s Gym: short practice boards, one deduction pattern at a time.
 A square only opens when the clues prove it is safe, so you cannot luck through.

-Chaos: fast rounds of random modifiers (unlocks at Challenge Level 50).
+Chaos: fast rounds of random modifiers (unlocks at Climb Level 100).
 The one mode OUTSIDE the no-guess guarantee: boards are not verified solvable, and mines can move.

 Some boards add Modifiers: special squares that bend the rules.
 The first time each one appears, GregSweeper explains it in full; the list below is the quick reference.
 Mid-game, tap a modifier’s icon above the board to re-read its rule.